stoermelder/vcvrack-packone/src/modules/siren/plan.md

 - Control points stored per-sample in `RootMetadata`.
 - Applied at export time by multiplying samples by the envelope.
 - Architecture: `VolumeEnvelope` struct with `std::vector<Vec> controlPoints`, serialized in `siren-<root>.json`.

 ---

+## Beyond the Original Plan: Features Added During Implementation ✅

+The following features were implemented beyond the initial plan to enhance the module's capabilities:

+### 10. Playback Looping & Trim Region Export
+- **Trim handles (IN/OUT points):** Full interactive editing in the waveform preview pane.
+Both handles display as gold vertical lines with downward triangles; IN/OUT regions highlighted in the waveform.
+Drag handles horizontally to adjust trim boundaries.
+Trim state persists per-file (stored in `inPoint`/`outPoint` float).
+- **Loop mode:** `looping` atomic boolean switches between one-shot and loop-until-stop.
+Loop respects trim boundaries — playback loops from `trimIn` to `trimOut` position, then restarts.
+DSP thread monitors trim point crossings via `seekBaseFrame + outputFrameCount`.
+- **Playhead readout:** Bottom bar displays `IN`/`OUT`/`LEN`/`POS` times in `mm:ss.ff` format, updating live during scrubbing and playback.
+- **Trim export (deferred):** Placeholder UI exists for exporting trimmed region to a named file.
+Currently not implemented; framework in place for future expansion.

+### 11. Resampling & Sample Rate Conversion
+- **On-playback resampling:** `resampleOnPlayback` (global setting, default true) enables SRC when file sample rate ≠ engine sample rate.
+Uses Rack's `dsp::SampleRateConverter<2>` with high-quality polyphase filtering.
+- **On-drop resampling:** `resampleOnDrop` (global setting, default true) enables SRC for drag-dropped files that need conversion before being handed off to target modules.
+- **Zero-crossing lookahead:** Before each seek, the fill thread scans ahead up to 2048 frames to find the first zero crossing of the left channel.
+Playback begins just after the crossing, eliminating clicks at the start of playback.
+- **Fill thread SRC setup:** Resampler configured once per seek with `src.setChannels(fillCh)` and `src.setRates(inRate, outRate)`.
+Resampler state persists across the entire playback session for computational efficiency.

+### 12. Advanced File Search & Filtering
+- **Live search field:** Text input in the top bar filters the tree by filename (case-insensitive, substring match).
+Search hides containers and shows only matching files below them.
+Cleared on ESC.
+- **Favorites-only view:** `favoritesOnly` toggle (accessible via tag chip hover or menu) shows only starred files and parent containers.
+- **Multi-tag filtering:** `tagFilter` set in browser.
+Clicking a tag chip toggles it; displaying files that have **all selected tags** (AND logic).
+Containers shown if they have descendant files matching all selected tags.
+- **Efficient filtering:** Container visibility computed via `containerHasMatchingDescendant()` by scanning `RootMetadata::samples` keys (no expensive recursive tree walk).

+### 13. Generated/Converted File Filtering
+- **Naming pattern:** Files matching `_siren` + 6 lowercase random hex digits + `.wav` (exact format: `*_siren[a-z0-9]{6}.wav`) are recognized as Siren-generated and automatically hidden from all directory listings.
+  - Pattern position checked: must appear at `filename.size() - 16` to avoid false matches.
+- **WAV conversion artifacts:** When `convertToWavOnDrop` is enabled for a source, drag-dropped FLAC/MP3 files are converted to WAV using dr_libs and saved as `<original>_siren<random>.wav`.
+Converted files are skipped in browser listings.
+- **Conversion idempotence:** If the converted file already exists (detected by filename), conversion is skipped and the existing file is dropped instead.

+### 14. Search Breadcrumb & Auto-Expand
+- **Selected file path display:** When a file is selected, its relative path is shown in the preview pane top bar and updated on each file change.
+- **Implicit expand:** Selecting a deeply nested file in search results shows the path leading to it in the browser tree, with parent containers expanded (partial implementation; full breadcrumb UI pending).

+### 15. VU Meter & Real-Time Level Display
+- **Dual-channel peak-hold meter:** `SirenVuMeter` widget displays `levelL` and `levelR` (in dBFS, range −100 to 0) as dual LED bars above the output ports.
+- **DSP integration:** On every `lightDivider` cycle (default 256 samples), peak-hold logic in `process()` captures the maximum signal level across the cycle, applies 30 dB/s decay, and exports to atomic floats.
+- **Display colors:** LED bars use standard Rack colormap (green → yellow → red as level increases).

+### 16. File Metadata Persistence & Per-Root Settings
+- **RootMetadata JSON:** One file per root (`siren-<8-char-hash>.json`) stores:
+  - `rootPath: string` — the original root directory for validation
+  - `favorites: [ relative paths... ]` — list of starred samples
+  - `samples: { "path/to/file": { tags: [...], favorite: bool } }` — detailed per-file metadata
+  - `convertToWavOnDrop: bool` — per-root override (takes precedence over global setting)
+- **File timestamp validation:** Waveform cache loads only if file's `last_write_time()` matches the stored timestamp in the cache file.
+Mismatch triggers rebuild.
+- **Hash-based naming:** Cache files are named `siren-<8-char-hash>.json` (CRC32 of path) stored in `~/.../Stoermelder-P1/siren-cache/`, allowing multiple roots with human-readable names to coexist without collision.

+### 17. Drag-Drop Floating Label
+- **Visual feedback during drag:** While dragging from browser or preview pane, a floating label showing the filename follows the cursor.
+- **Source-specific display:** Uses cached `displayName` when dragging the currently loaded item; otherwise extracts a name from the raw file path.

+### 18. Context Menu & Right-Click Interactions
+- **Right-click in preview pane:** Opens context menu with:
+  - File path and size info
+  - Favorite toggle (star icon)
+  - Tag list with checkmarks (already-assigned tags show ✓)
+  - "Add new tag" text field
+- **Tag chip right-click:** In the browser pane tag bar, right-click on a tag chip removes it (if user owns it).

+### 19. Module Output Ports & Volume Control
+- **OUT L / OUT R:** Stereo audio output.
+Mono files duplicated to both channels.
+- **PARAM_VOLUME knob:** Output gain (0–2×, default 1×, displayed in dB).
+DSP scales output by `vol * 5.f` to convert PCM range [−1, 1] to Rack's [−5, 5] V convention.
+- **Volume automation:** Parameter is fully CV-automatable via the standard Rack modulation framework.

+### 20. Improved Playhead Tracking During Scrubbing
+- **Live scrub visualization:** During drag, the displayed playhead tracks `scrubPos` directly (not `modulePlayheadPos`), providing immediate visual feedback while the fill thread is processing the seek.
+- **Immediate playback start:** On drag end, playback starts from the final scrub position with zero-crossing lookahead, ensuring clean audio transition.

+---

+## Known Limitations & Future Enhancements

+1. **Trim export:** Infrastructure in place (`volumeEnvelope` envelope in metadata, UI placeholders) but export logic not yet implemented.
+2. **Rack library integration:** `DataSource` interface designed to allow cloud/Rack library sources, but not yet implemented.
+3. **Volume envelope editing:** Visual envelope curve editor deferred (metadata structure ready).
+4. **Advanced search:** No regex or nested boolean search; simple substring match only.
+5. **Undo/redo:** Metadata changes (tags, favorites) are not currently undoable (each save is immediate).

+---